mariojcuello/SAGV/README.md

 # SAGV - Semi Autonomous Ground Vehicle

-This repository was uploaded 3 years after initial codingafter being found on an old laptop.
-I contains a few versions of the software used to control a Arduio and Raspberry Pi based vehicle.
+This is a repository for a senior design project at UCF.
+The goal of the proejct was to develop a semi-autonomous ground vehicle that would find and recover golf balls.

+It includes various open source libraries and written code to control 4 diffferent PWM motors.